 SE 163.
 Nondestructive Evaluation and Design: Fourier signal processing, liquid penetrant, elastic wave propagation, ultrasonic testing, impact-echo, acoustic emission testing, infrared thermography.
-Prerequisites: grades of C- or better in SE 110A and SE 110B; or consent of instructor.
+Prerequisites: grades of C- or better in SE 110A and SE 110B; SE major.

 SE 164.
 Sensors and Data Acquisition for Structural Engineering: Theory, design and applications of sensor technologies in the context of structural engineering and structural health monitoring.
 Topics include: sensors and sensing mechanisms; measurement uncertainty; signal conditioning and interface circuits; data acquisition; analog/digital circuits; and emerging sensors.
 Prerequisites: SE 101C (or MAE 130C) and SE 110A.